ayeseeem/desipartart/README.md

   [vis.js ](https://visjs.org/)?
 - [ ] Clean up the vis.js graph, it's still based on the demo
 - [ ] Clean up the JavaScript for the demo, particularly use of `var`
+- [ ] Is there a "pending" animation we can add to graph?
+- [ ] Extract and encapsulate graph/network concept